mwoeppel/patent-crsp-permco-match/README.md

 Of the 8,057,116 utility patents with an assignee between 1976 and 2025, we match 3,098,245 or 38.5%, to CRSP firms.
 Our patent database includes 9,397 unique permcos matched to utility patents.

-We also include matches to non-utility patents that we did not use in our paper (design patents, reissue patents, etc) -> patnum_permco_1976_2025_alt
+We also include matches to non-utility patents that we did not use in our paper (patnum_permco_1976_2025_alt.tsv).

 If you have any data issues or questions, please contact Mike Woeppel at mwoeppel@iu.edu.